 Interpreter Services is currently accepting applications for temporary interpreter positions.
 To determine if you qualify, ask yourself the following questions:

-- Are you fluent in English and at least one other language?
+- Are you fluent (speaking, reading, and writing) in English and at least one other language?

 - Are you available during daytime hours?

 - Could you be available for evening/night/weekend emergencies?

 - Are you willing to accept a one-year temporary employment commitment?

 - If you interpret American Sign Language, do you have, at minimum, a BEI or RID certification?